 There were other events that were as yet unconnected in my mind but in those events, this attribute of utterly precise timing had been more than distinct.
 But I had so much going on then, everything was different and small details were lost.

 The first events that happened were less complex, they were single events, immediately grasped because they affected my body.
 There wasn't any period of 'unfolding' or development of a string.
 Individual events happened that seemed unlikely to happen even once because the timing and where I was when the event happened was so 'accidental'.
-They were each ‘singularity’ events happening but seeming ‘unlikely’ to happen even once and I was just curious.
-I had not thought about them afterwards, nor had I mentioned them to anyone else.
+They were each ‘singularity’ events happening and I was eventually not immediately curious.
+I had not mentioned them to anyone else.
 The word 'coincidence' did not occur to me.

 This was one kind of experience that affected my body.
 It’s possible to see that a ‘difference’ from ‘normal’ is potentially perceivable when something new happens.
 But…."What you get used to gets to be normal." really means that 'normal' becomes invisible.